lorianchester/shopping-cart/README.md

 # shopping-cart

 ## Installation
-Clone the repo
-Navigate to the repo from the command line
+Clone the repo and navigate to it from the command line.
 ```sh
 cd ~/Desktop/shopping-cart
 ```